resbaz/workshop_data_management/tute_1.rst

  * We want to measure gender distributions.
  * We want to measure age distributions
  * Workshops sometimes have food.
 We need to know about dietary requirements
- * We want Workshops to be a little richer
+ * We want Workshops to have a little more info
  * We want to reduce typing, but also **increase** data accuracy (aka "reduce inaccurate data entry")